hasteinmetz/transfer-learning-for-dysarthria/doc/experiment_notebook.md

-# To keep track of observations about model training
+# Notebook to keep track of some observations during model training

-## Initial experiments not yielding hypothesized results...

-### Maybe L2 sentences are overweighted or too distracting

-- Remedy options:

-1. Weight dysarthric speech more than L2 speech at training time
-2. Make sure that loss values are normalized by length, since losses for L2 might be higher

-> To do:
-> 1. check gradients of loss function by tasks
-> 2. check average loss by task

 ## Experiment to test different loss reduction methods